 1939 – 1954

-The debut emblem directly reflects the company’s name, made up of the names of the founders – Hewlett and Packard.
-The logo also had a lot of related information that was of a marketing nature.
+The debut emblem directly reflects the company’s name, composed of the founders’ names, Hewlett and Packard.
+The logo also included a lot of marketing-related information.
 In the middle of the rectangular background were the lowercase letters “hp” enclosed in a circle.
 Their ends protruded outward.

 1954 – 1964

 In 1954, the company decided to reduce the branding to a single “hp” in a circle.
-Leg “h” is directed up, “p” – down.
+Leg “h” is directed up; “p” is directed down.
 They extend beyond the borders of the edging by the same distance.
-The letters and the thin line surrounding them are in black, the background circle in white.
+The letters and the thin line surrounding them are black, and the background circle is white.

 1964 – 1981

 This period is very significant for the HP emblem, as it appeared in blue.
-The hp monogram is now positioned between two narrow multidirectional rectangles that form around white space at the junction.
+The HP monogram is now positioned between two narrow multidirectional rectangles that form around white space at the junction.
 It is in it that the abbreviation is located.
-The lower part is solid black, the upper part is blue, composed of separate wide stripes.
+The lower part is solid black; the upper part is blue, composed of wide, separate stripes.
 There is complete decoding of the corporation’s name to the right and left of the graphic sign – the names of its founders (the first is Hewlett, the second is Packard).
 They are in thin capital letters.
-The logo has a slight slope to the right.
+The logo has a slight rightward slope.

 1979 – 2008

-The developers took the circle with the lowercase abbreviation into a vertical rectangle to highlight it because they placed the full version of the company name next to it.
-The letters “hp” have the same design as the previous logo but without vertical elements.
-They are painted blue, occupy a diagonal position inside a white circle, and are provided with an elongated background in the places where the legs are located.
-On the right side, there is two-level “Hewlett Packard” lettering in bold and smooth sans-serif glyphs.
+The developers made the lowercase abbreviation into a vertical rectangle to highlight it, since they placed the full company name next to it.
+The letters “hp” have the same design as the previous logo, but without vertical elements.
+They are painted blue, occupy diagonal positions within a white circle, and are set against an elongated background at the legs’ locations.
+On the right side, there are two-level “Hewlett Packard” lettering in bold and smooth sans-serif glyphs.

 1999 – 2012

-In 1999, Siegel + Gale design bureau improved the logo, offering a terse version.
+In 1999, the Siegel + Gale design bureau improved the logo, offering a more concise version.
 As a result, the logo became completely blue.
-It consists of a horizontal rounded rectangle with “hp” in the center on a white background.
+It consists of a horizontal, rounded rectangle with “hp” centered on a white background.
 Its width corresponds to the length of the protruding legs.

 2008 – 2014